dusiasi/foosha/README.md

 To connect your own database, you might want to adapt `server/model/index.js` locally.

 ## Contributors
-During the legacy group project, our team undertook significant improvements to enhance Foosha's robustness and scalability.
-Here are the key enhancements made:
+During the legacy group project, our team worked on:

 Code Refactoring: We conducted a thorough refactor of the codebase, restructuring it to improve readability and maintainability.